fibo/SQL92-JSON/docs/recipes/spool-header/README.md

 A generic solution to this use case is to fetch the fields from a query like `SELECT * FROM fruit LIMIT 1`, then apply the previous transformation to get a statement that returns an header in the first row.
-This is as easy as the following snippet.
+This is as easy as the following snippet

 ```javascript
 const sqlStar = `